bluesky/tiled/docs/source/tutorials/search.md

 ```

 If you do not need to inspect the intermediate results `results1`,
-you can spell this more succinct with by passing multiple queries
+you can express this more succinctly with by passing multiple queries
 to `search()`:

 >>> client.search(FullText("dog"), FullText("red"))